twistedcubic/HNHN/README.md

 [**HNHN: Hypergraph Networks with Hyperedge Neurons**](https://arxiv.org/abs/2006.12278)<br>
 By [Yihe Dong](https://yihedong.me/), [Will Sawin](https://williamsawin.com/), and [Yoshua Bengio](https://yoshuabengio.org/)

+Presented at the Graph Representation Learning and Beyond workshop at ICML 2020.

 One can run training on the main HNHN script as follows:

 E.g. specify dataset name, set random seed, and number of layers: